TiggieF/mcsBuilder/stages/stage8/MANUAL.md

 - **Snow weather system** with 300–500 drifting particles, a frosty overlay, and light caps on obstacle tops.
 - **Snow gameplay modifiers**: movement ×0.7 (30% slower), build time ×1.1, and fetch/drop time ×1.1 whenever snow is active.
 - **Predictable snow cadence**: storms occur every 10 in-game minutes and last at least 2 minutes; a “SNOW!” head bubble appears when they start.
-- **Audio overhaul**: background music with spatial SFX for fetch, delivery, coffee, Red Bull, UI clicks, and an optional build hammer loop; simplified sliders plus mute toggles.
+- **Audio overhaul**: background music with spatial SFX for fetch, delivery, coffee, Red Bull, UI clicks, and an optional build hammer loop; compact sliders control loudness.
 - **Denser terrain**: roughly 15% more rocks and ponds compared to Stage 07 while keeping paths open.

 ## How to test snow effects